 - Demonstrate specialist knowledge in the area of their research

-- Demonstrate an understanding of, and commitment to, research ethics or code of practice.
+- Demonstrate an understanding of, and commitment to, research ethics and integrity.

 The format and style of MPhil theses can differ as it is expected that a thesis be written to the convention of that field.
 Examiners are asked to consider, where appropriate, the following questions:

 - Does the candidate show sufficient familiarity with, and understanding and critical appraisal of, the relevant literature?